praydog/uevr-docs/src/plugins/lua/api.md

 Attempts to spawn an object of the specified class with the specified outer object.
 Returns the spawned object as a [UEVR_UObject*](types/UObject.md) object.

+### `uevr.api:add_component_by_class(actor: UObject*, class: UClass*, deferred: bool = false)`

+Unified, simplified function that adds a component to an actor, on UE4 and UE5 with default transforms setup.
+Automatically calls FinishAddComponent if `deferred` is false.

 ### `uevr.api:execute_command(command: string)`

 Executes the specified console command.
 Does not operate 1:1 with the native UE console, as it does not pass the command onto the player controller, but should work with most commands.